 Vitamins and Other Nutritional Supplements for Baby

-Advertisements, family members and even health professionals often urge mothers to add “something” to baby’s perfect diet of mother’s milk.
-According to the our comprehensive guidebook, THE WOMANLY ART OF BREASTFEEDING, if a breastfeeding mother is getting an adequate supply of vitamins in her diet, her milk will contain adequate nutrients in the perfect balance for her baby.
+Advertisements, family members and even health professionals often urge mothers to add “something” to baby’s perfect diet of human milk.
+According to the our comprehensive guidebook, The Womanly Art of Breastfeeding, if a breastfeeding mother is getting an adequate supply of vitamins in her diet, her milk will contain adequate nutrients in the perfect balance for her baby.
 If your baby is healthy and doing well, there is no need for vitamins, iron, or other supplements in the early months (apart from vitamin D).
 Furthermore, many mothers have found that vitamin or fluoride supplements may cause fussiness or colic in their infants.
 By treating each mother and baby as a unique pair, unnecessary supplementation can often be avoided.

 Concerns are sometimes raised about the breastfed baby’s need for these specific nutrients:

 Vitamin D read our post on vitamin D